mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 - "DID Object" Identifier Syntax and Construction
 - "DID Object" DID Document CRUD Operations

-NOTE: The term "DID Object" Identifier is synonomous with the term "DID Object" Decentralized Identifier.
+NOTE: In this specificiation, the term "DID Object" Identifier is synonomous with the term "DID Object" Decentralized Identifier.

 This specification conforms to the requirements specified in the DID Decentralized Identifier specification[2] currently published by the W3C Credentials Community Group (CCG).

 The fabric that knits the world together is the Internet global communications network and the World Wide Web (WWW) software application that runs on top of the Internet.

 The WWW enables individuals, governments, corporations, and other organizations to share, consume and interact with a universal sea of data and information representing every aspect of our lives and livelihoods.